PhilipSchlender/voice-quotes/README.md

 1. Open the chat.

 2. Enter either ```!voice_quote``` or ```!vq``` followed by a search query, e.g. ```!vq yee-haw```.
 If there is a voice quote, which player or quote text machtes the query, the corresponding sound file is played to all players.
-There is a configurable cooldown on the use of the voice quotes to prevent spamming of quotes.
+There are configurable cooldowns on the use of the voice quotes to prevent spamming of quotes.

 ## Requirements